SethGunnells/lightning-chart/README.md

 The artist whose arrangement or performance this song describes.

 ### defaultKey: string
-Lightning Viewer has the ability to change keys to suit the user's preference, but each song needs a reference key from which to start.
+Lightning Viewer will have the ability to change keys to suit the user's preference, but each song needs a reference key from which to start.

 ### sections: array of section objects